yegor256/blog/_drafts/criteria.md

 tags: mgmt agile
 description:
-  Here is a list of criteria I apply to software projects submitted to the Sofware Quality Award; they can equally be applied to any other projects.
+  Here is a list of criteria I apply to software projects submitted for the Software Quality Award; they can be applied equally to any other projects.
 keywords:
   - software project
   - software project deliverables